elbersb/tidylog/README.md

 For joins, tidylog provides more detailed information.
 For any join, tidylog will show the number of rows that are only present in x (the first dataframe), only present in y (the second dataframe), and rows that have been matched.
-Numbers in parantheses indicate that these rows are not included in the result.
+Numbers in parentheses indicate that these rows are not included in the result.
 Tidylog will also indicate whether any rows were duplicated (which is often unintentional):